nmo-genio/dailyinsightai/README.md

 ## 🎥 Demo Video

-Click to watch a quick walkthrough of DailyInsight AI in action:
+Click to watch a quick walkthrough of DailyInsight AI in action (Click the thumbnail below):

 [![Watch the video walkthrough](./resources/loom-thumbnail.png)](https://www.loom.com/share/23bdbb05d9a248b7b26a34c1b20ed88b)